 An apartment that lets in plenty of light is important for ensuring a good mood—and for ensuring a good price when you move on.
 Make sure that the apartment is open and looks out on unobstructed views—having clear views is even more important than having outdoor space.
 Find out whether or not your views are protected by air rights and zoning to ensure that they don’t suddenly become blocked during your tenancy, lowering your resale value.

 Check out the ceilings, because bigger is better.
-A good ceiling height is around 14 feet—you really don’t need anything higher.
+Good ceiling height is around 14 feet—you don’t need anything higher.
 If the ceilings are only about 8.5 feet, then your views need to be exceptionally unobstructed.

 Sure, the place looks good now, but how will it hold up in a few years?
 Do your research and look for architectural details that are both practical and unique.
 Failing that, go for “good bones”: a solid foundation, detailed work, quality materials, etc.